mahrukh-k/Portfolio/Final_Project_Mahrukh.md

 # [Portfolio](https://mahrukh-k.github.io/Portfolio/)

-# Final Project Part I
+# Final Project: Part I

 ## Outline
-In this project, I aim to highlight the increasing level of food wastage in United States.
+The topic of my final project is household-level food wastage in United States.
 The [Sustainable Development Goal # 12](https://www.un.org/sustainabledevelopment/sustainable-consumption-production/) aims to end food wastage by the year 2030.
 Considering the alarming level of food wastage in United States, the U.S. Department of Agriculture set its first [domestic goal](https://www.epa.gov/sustainable-management-food/united-states-2030-food-loss-and-waste-reduction-goal#:~:text=The%20goal%20seeks%20to%20cut,money%20for%20families%20and%20businesses.) of ending food wastage by half by the the year 2030.
 Food wastage happens at various stages of the food supply chain.
 In particular, I will look into three key areas:

 * How has the trend of food wastage in United States changed over time?
 * Which stage of the food-supply chain has the highest food wastage?